 If you are seeking any of the above you should normally complain through local complaints procedures:

-How do you handle complaints which are not about individual doctors?
+How do you handle complaints which do not relate to individual doctors?

 We can only consider complaints about individual doctors.
 We cannot consider complaints about other professions, such as nurses or dentists.
 Nor can we consider general complaints about the standard of care provided by a hospital or other healthcare provider.